droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 When the players have finished their story, Lady Wachter states that she believes them to be playing a cruel joke upon her and her family, and asks whether they have any means of proving their claims.

-The players can persuade Lady Wachter to deactivate the protective circle around Wachterhaus and allow Stella to manifest there (and so prove the players’ story) with a successful DC 10 Charisma (Persuasion) check.
+The players can persuade Lady Wachter to deactivate the protective circle around Wachterhaus and allow Stella to manifest there (and so prove the players’ story) with a successful DC 15 Diplomacy check to Request.
 The players succeed on the check automatically if they have previously won Lady Wachter’s favor (such as by killing Izek).

 Lady Wachter is shocked by and wary of the players’ knowledge of the protective circle and demands to know how the players learned of it.
 If asked, she is willing to share the following information about it: